Home » Projects » Finish » The Best Clear Coat for Wood Projects

 • Will not yellow like oil-based finishes

-And like most clear finishes you will want 3+ coats.
-But for water-based finishes I recommend an extra coat.
-You can learn more in our guide to applying polycrylic.
+And like most clear finishes, you will want 3+ coats.
+But for water-based finishes, I recommend an extra skin.
+You can learn more in our guide to applying polyacrylic.

 Pros